palkan/litecable/README.md

 You can also do this via configuration, e.g., env var (`LITECABLE_BROADCAST_ADAPTER=any_cable`) or `broadcast_adapter: any_cable` in a YAML config.

-2. Configure connection factory:
+- Configure connection factory:

 ```ruby
 AnyCable.connection_factory = MyApp::Connection
 ```

-Then run AnyCable alongs with the app:
+Then run AnyCable along with the app:

 ```sh
 bundle exec anycable